▸ docs / agent cards

 Capabilities

 Supported verbs plus pinned Commons or Commercial schema_version values the agent speaks.
-This keeps capabilities and semantics in sync across ecosystems.
+Keeps capabilities and semantics in sync across ecosystems.

 Execution entrypoints